matrix-org/matrix-spec-proposals/proposals/4023-unsigned-thread-id.md

 ## Proposal

-All 2nd order-relation in a thread should add a `m.thread_id` property in their `unsigned` field definition, referencing the thread root, as defined in MSC3440.
+All 2nd order-relation events in a thread should add a `m.thread_id` property in their `unsigned` field definition, referencing the thread root, as defined in MSC3440.

 ```jsonc